stonepros/stone/doc/rbd/iscsi-target-ansible.rst

 *lio* :

 In this mode the LIO configuration is purged on all iSCSI gateways that are defined.
-Disks that were created are left untouched within the Ceph storage cluster.
+Disks that were created are left untouched within the Stone storage cluster.

 *all* :